wLCG Grid Certificates

 Background

 After many many years, the German GridKa Certification Authority (CA) at KIT in Karlsruhe will cease operation at 11 June 2023 as the CA cert ends.
-As a successor the GÉANT Europe’s leading collaboration on network and related infrastructure and services for the benefit of research and education offers the service Sectigo Certificate Manager to obtain Grid user certificates starting now.
+As a successor the GÉANT Europe’s leading collaboration on network and related infrastructure and services for the benefit of research and education offers the service “HARICA Certificate Manager” to obtain Grid user certificates starting now.
+In addition, we also offer certificates issued by the DFN (Deutsches Forschungsnetz).

 Introduction